-Temperatures will rarely go below 32 degrees Fahrenheit (0 degrees Celsius) and only occasionally above 68 degrees Fahrenheit (20 degrees Celsius), with June, July, and August being the warmest months, and January and February the coldest.
+Temperatures will rarely go below 32 degrees Fahrenheit (zero degrees Celsius) and only occasionally above 68 degrees Fahrenheit (20 degrees Celsius), with June, July, and August being the warmest months, and January and February the coldest.
 Extremes are not unknown though; the summer of 2006 was one for the ages, with temperatures jumping above 70 degrees Fahrenheit (21 degrees Celsius) nine times.
 On the other hand, rare freezing spells tend to bring the country to a grinding halt and even a sprinkling of snow will have most drivers panicking.

 The best times to travel to Ireland vary based on opinion.
 At this point, it should be enough to say that March through to June, and the September and October, ranks pretty high, though even a January trip to Ireland can be nice, albeit with short and often bitterly cold days.

 Popular Cities in Ireland

 Located in County Donegal, this is the most northernmost point of Ireland and has some wild weather if the winds are high.
 Temperatures are fairly consistent throughout the year, ranging from an average high of 62 degrees Fahrenheit (17 degrees Celsius) in August, to a low of 37 degrees Fahrenheit (3 degrees Celsius) in January.
 January is the wettest month, with rainfall on nine days, and also one of the darkest months, with just 72 minutes of sunshine per day on average.

 Belmullet, in County Mayo, is a good example of weather along the Wild Atlantic Way.
 Summers here are reasonably dry, with temperatures averaging 63 degrees Fahrenheit (17 degrees Celsius) in August.
 Temperatures during winter rarely drop below freezing.
-November through January are the wettest month, receiving rainfall greater than five millimeters on nine days.
+November through January are the wettest months, receiving rainfall greater than 5 millimeters on nine days.

 Visiting the southwest of Ireland, counties Cork and Kerry?
 You may expect some of Ireland's warmest summer temperatures in the coastal areas of the Ring of Kerry.
 Winter temperatures are mild as well, with an average low of 39 degrees Fahrenheit (4 degrees Celsius).
 This region of Ireland is wetter than many other parts of the country and experiences an extended rainy season that spans October through January.